ak5152/simon-say/README.md

 # SIMON SAY GAME
-this is a interesting game.
+this is a interesting game..